CyberCookie/siegel/README.md

             assetsDir: String,
             sassResources: String
         },
-        output: String,         // if entrypoint located at root level - 'dist' folder will be created at the same level.
+        output: String, // if entrypoint is located at root level - 'dist' folder will be created at the same level.
 Othervice 'dist' folder will be created one level upper regarding to an entrypoint.
         aliases: Object,

         plugins: Object,